What you need to know about Type 2 Diabetes

 Type 2 Diabetes?

 The hormone insulin is produced naturally by the body.
 When you eat, your pancreas produces and releases it.
 Glucose is utilised as fuel by the body’s cells and is transferred from the bloodstream to the cells with the aid of insulin.

 Your body becomes insulin resistant if you have type 2 diabetes.
 The hormone is no longer being used effectively by your body.
 Your pancreas will have to work harder to produce more insulin as a result of this.

-- There’s a genetic predisposition to developing obesity in your family, which can increase the risk of insulin resistance and diabetes
+- Your family has a hereditary propensity for obesity, which can increase the risk of insulin resistance and diabetes.

 While your body’s resistance to insulin is the definitive cause of type 2 diabetes, there are usually a number of factors that raise your chances of developing that resistance.